 Put a knee-high or nylon over the brush push the tines though.
 Slip off to remove hair.

 Just use a comb--use the teeth of the comb to "scratch" the brush all the way to the bottom and loosen the hair until it is high enough up on the brush bristles that you can just pull it oout with your fingerstips.

 I soak my brushes in ammonia and water, too, in the bathroom sink.
 I just use a comb that I'm also cleaning at the time (!) and pass it thru the brush to get out the hair.
-Then pull the hair off the comb or brush with your hand.
-This can be done when they're not wet, too!

 I just put them into the dishwasher & works for me!

 I use my hair PICK & run it down through the rows of bristles.
 It works beautifully.
 Also, you can buy a crystal-like product at a beauty supply store that will take care of it, too.
 I have tried both & I prefer the PICK method & it's free!